 About the University

-Students are required to apply to the Office of Education Abroad (OEA) and (after being approved by OEA) directly to the Tohoku University Japanese Program.
-In order to gain access to the OEA application, students will have to attend a Study Abroad Webinar
+Students are required to apply to the Office of Education Abroad (OEA) and directly to the Stellenbosch University Summer Program.
+In order to gain access to the OEA application, students will have to attend a Study Abroad Information Session and meet with an Education Abroad Advisor.
+The application can then (and only then) be completed.
+By the deadline (February 29, 2016), the student needs to have completed the OEA application.
+A detailed application walkthrough for Stellenbosch University that describes documents that you need to complete the application can be found here

-NOTE: Students who do not apply to OEA will not be able to apply to the Tohoku University Japanese Program without OEA's approval.
+NOTE: Students who do not apply to OEA will not be able to apply to the Stellenbosch University Summer Program without OEA's approval.
 Additionally, students who do not apply to OEA for approval will not receive academic credit for their program and are ineligible to use financial aid or scholarships towards their program cost.

-Interested in attending Tohoku University for a semester or a year?
-Check out our Tohoku University Exchange brochure
+Interested in attending Stellenbosch University for a semester or a year?
+Check out our Stellenbosch University Exchange brochure

-This program is open to UNC Charlotte sophomores, juniors, and seniors with a minimum GPA of 2.3.
+This program is open to UNC Charlotte sophomores, juniors, and seniors with a minimum GPA of 2.75.
 All students who participate are required to be in good academic and disciplinary standing upon applying and prior to departure.
-In addition, you must be a full-time undergraduate student and beginner or pre-intermediate learner of Japanese language.

 There is more information on course offerings available on the program’s website

-Although Tohoku University is an exchange partner of UNC Charlotte, this program does not operate as an exchange program.
+Although Stellenbosch University is an exchange partner of UNC Charlotte, this program does not operate as an exchange program.
 This program is treated as an affiliate program.
-Please see below for an outline of what posts are paid to whom.
+Students are responsible for the following costs

 In addition, students are responsible for*: